Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

-Jaylen Brown and his Boston Celtics teammates match up versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.
+The Boston Celtics, Jaylen Brown included, square off versus the Philadelphia 76ers at 8:00 PM ET on Wednesday in the 2023 NBA Playoffs.

-Let's break down Brown's prop bets, and some stats and trends to help you find good wagers.
+In this article we will dive into Brown's prop bets, using stats to help you make good predictions.

 Jaylen Brown Prop Bets vs. the 76ers